Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 Yalla Vermont

-Zohar had not always planned on opening up a restaurant in the town.
-In the beginning, he sold his authentic and delicious food at the farmer’s market.
-However, once a week was not often enough for residents and so, Zohar opened up Yalla Vermont.
+Zohar had only sometimes planned on opening up a restaurant in the town.
+Initially, he sold his authentic and delicious food at the farmer’s market.
+However, once a week was not often enough for residents so, Zohar opened up Yalla, Vermont.

 Since opening the restaurant, Zohar has had resounding success and support from his community.

-With a variety of food to choose from on the menu ranging from hummus to pitas to falafels, Yalla Vermont’s food is a reflection of what he described as “family recipes tweaked along the way.”
+With a variety of food to choose from on the menu ranging from hummus to pitas to falafels, Yalla Vermont’s food reflects what he described as “family recipes tweaked along the way.”

 Zohar told me, “That’s the fun.
 That’s the festival of food!”

-During your weekend trip to Brattleboro, make sure to stop by for some falafel.
+During your weekend trip to Brattleboro, could you stop by for some falafel?

 Ella: From Nomad to Brattleboro Resident

 Szutu works with Zohar at Yalla Vermont and only recently moved into town.
-Before choosing Brattleboro, Szutu traveled for years and lived in big cities; however, it wasn’t until stumbling upon the town of Brattleboro until she really felt at home somewhere.
+Before choosing Brattleboro, Szutu traveled for years and lived in big cities; however, it wasn’t until she stumbled upon the village of Brattleboro that she felt at home somewhere.

-When asked what it was about Brattleboro that made her feel at home, Szutu said, “It’s the people.”
+When asked what about Brattleboro made her feel at home, Szutu said, “It’s the people.”

-While we talked with Szutu enjoying our coffee (from a barista who she knew by name) and looking out at views of the river, we really got a sense of what the town is like and the community that she spoke so highly of.
+While we talked with Szutu, enjoying our coffee (from a barista she knew by name) and looking out at views of the river, we really got a sense of what the town is like and the community she spoke so highly of.

 When speaking about the sense of community, Szutu said something that stuck with us: “It’s not that we all just know each other in town, but that we care about one another,” she said.